+- Renowned choral trainer

 - Ring-fenced rehearsal times in the week

 - Aural and theory training

 - Access to National level competition

 - Mentoring

+- Defined strategies for progression to Higher Education or Conservatoire routes.

 Arts Award

 As well as Music on the curriculum, Sixth Form students are encouraged to tackle the Gold Arts Award qualification.
 Similar to the Duke of Edinburgh scheme, this Award is solely based on developing skills in arts subjects.